PragyanSubedi/MNIST-CNN/README.md

 # MNIST-CNN
-Houses MNIST dataset classification solution using TensorFlow
+Houses MNIST dataset classification solution using TensorFlow.

 > Refer to comments in the files to understand the step-by-step process.